Why Communication & Content Strategy is Important?

 Over the years communication has evolved with growing technological developments.

-Before social media came into existence, it used to be through a phone call, emails, personal meetings, exhibitions, conferences, and more ways evolved through devices like telex, pagers, fax, telegraph, etc.
+Before social media came into existence, it used to be through phone calls, emails, personal meetings, exhibitions, conferences, and more ways evolved through devices like telex, pagers, fax, telegraph, etc.

-Now with the social media there are many new avenues and channels for fast and live communication.
+Now with social media, there are many new avenues and channels for fast and live communication.
 We have blogs, articles, campaigns, webinars, videos, and platforms like Facebook, Twitter, Instagram, Linked In, Tumblr, Telegram, YouTube, and many more.